duburcqa/jiminy/INSTALL.md

 ## Excluding dependencies on Ubuntu 18+

 First, one must install the pre-compiled libraries of the dependencies.
 Most of them are available on `robotpkg` APT repository.
 Just run the bash script to install them automatically for Ubuntu 18 and upward.
 It should be straightforward to adapt it to any other distribution for which `robotpkg` is available.
+Note that if you plan to use a virtual environment (`venv`, `pyenv`, ...), you must install the Python dependencies manually using `pip`, i.e. `"wheel", "numpy>=1.21,<2.0"`.

 ```bash
 sudo env "PATH=$PATH" ./build_tools/easy_install_deps_ubuntu.sh